azureblue/cec/README.md

 ```
 The initial locations of the centers can be chosen either **randomly** or using the **k-means++** method and it's driven by the `centers.init` parameter which can take one of the two values: `"random"` or `"kmeans++"`.

-In the context multiple starts, it is worth to mention about the parameter `iter.max` which limits the number of iterations in each start.
+In the context multiple starts, it is worth to mention the `iter.max` parameter which limits the number of iterations in each start.

 An essential parameter, in the context of **CEC** method, is `card.min` which expresses minimal cluster size - the number of points, below which, the cluster is removed.
 Since each cluster is described by a covariance matrix, the number of elements in the cluster must be larger than the dimension of the data.